 A Centre for Contemporary Photography touring exhibition

-Join both artists on a guided walk starting from UNSW Galleries.
-The sound walk will tour the local environs in an experience of absorbing and understanding sound on a new level, culminating in a discussion about sound as an elusive, yet integral component in many time-based, new-media artworks.
+Artists Sonia Leber and David Chesworth guide a walking tour starting from UNSW Galleries.
+The sound walk tours the local environs in an experience of absorbing and understanding sound on a new level.
+The walk culminating in a discussion about sound as an elusive, yet integral component in many time-based, new-media artworks.

 This project has been assisted by the Australian Government through the Australia Council for the Arts, its arts funding and advisory body.
 The publication Architecture Makes Us has been supported by the Gordon Darling Foundation.